 - Variable Pay: 5000 – We are assigning constant value 5000 to new column Variable pay

 - YearlyIncome: REPLACENULL ([YearlyIncome], 0) – We are replacing the Null values with Zeros using the REPLACENULL built-in function in SSIS

 Click ok to finish configuring the Derived Column Transformation.
 Drag and drop the blue arrow to the ADO.NET Destination

 STEP 6: Now we have to provide Server, database and table details of the destination.
-So double click on the ADO.NET Destination and provide the required information
+So double-click on the ADO.NET Destination and provide the required information

-STEP 7: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 7: Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.

-Let us open the SQL Server management Studio and Check the results
+Let us open the SQL Server Management Studio and Check the results